How to setup the python environment

 3. Install Git

-1. Go to Git official site and click Download <version> for Windows to download the installer, see the red box in the following image:
+1. Go to Git official sitearrow-up-right and click Download <version> for Windows to download the installer, see the red box in the following image:

 2. Open the installer to install Git, make sure every options in the installation are the same as the following image: